guimarca/node-hello/README.md

-# Node Hello World
+# Node Hello World for OpenShift

-Simple node.js app that servers "hello world"
+Simple node.js app that servers "hello world".
+Includes an OpenShift Jenkins pipeline.

-Great for testing simple deployments to the cloud

 ## Run It

 `npm start`

+By default listens on port 3000, can be customized throug `PORT` env variable:

+`PORT=8080 npm start`

+## Test

+`npm test`